afoley587/52-weeks-of-projects-2024/06-sorting-algs-in-golang/README.md

     After each iteration, the largest remaining element is placed at the end of the array.
 * The resulting array is sorted in ascending order.

-Heap sort has a time complexity of O(n log n) for all cases, where n is the number of elements in the array.
+Heap Sort has a time complexity of O(n log n) for all cases, where n is the number of elements in the array.
 This makes it an efficient sorting algorithm, especially for large datasets.
 Additionally, heap sort is an in-place algorithm, meaning it does not require additional memory